-- When Sanballat the Horonite and Tobiah the Ammonite official heard about it, it was very displeasing to them that someone had come to seek the welfare of the sons of Israel. - 11 So I came to Jerusalem and was there three days. - And I arose in the night, I and a few men with me.
-I did not tell anyone what my God was putting into my mind to do for Jerusalem and there was no animal with me except the animal on which I was riding. - 13 So I went out at night by the Valley Gate in the direction of the Dragon's Well and on to the Refuse Gate, inspecting the walls of Jerusalem which were broken down and its gates which were consumed by fire. - 14 Then I passed on to the Fountain Gate and the King's Pool, but there was no place for my mount to pass. - 15 So I went up at night by the ravine and inspected the wall.
-Then I entered the Valley Gate again and returned. - 16 The officials did not know where I had gone or what I had done; nor had I as yet told the Jews, the priests, the nobles, the officials or the rest who did the work. - 17 Then I said to them, "You see the bad situation we are in, that Jerusalem is desolate and its gates burned by fire.
-Come, let us rebuild the wall of Jerusalem so that we will no longer be a reproach." - I told them how the hand of my God had been favorable to me and also about the king's words which he had spoken to me.
-Then they said, "Let us arise and build."
-So they put their hands to the good work. - 19 But when Sanballat the Horonite and Tobiah the Ammonite official, and Geshem the Arab heard it, they mocked us and despised us and said, "What is this thing you are doing?
-Are you rebelling against the king?" - 20 So I answered them and said to them, "The God of heaven will give us success; therefore we His servants will arise and build, but you have no portion, right or memorial in Jerusalem."
+- But when Sanballat the Horonite and Tobiah the Ammonite servant heard this, it displeased them greatly that someone had come to seek the welfare of the people of Israel. - 11 So I went to Jerusalem and was there three days. - 12 Then I arose in the night, I and a few men with me.
+And I told no one what my God had put into my heart to do for Jerusalem.
+There was no animal with me but the one on which I rode. - I went out by night by the Valley Gate to the Dragon Spring and to the Dung Gate, and I inspected the walls of Jerusalem that were broken down and its gates that had been destroyed by fire. - 14 Then I went on to the Fountain Gate and to the King's Pool, but there was no room for the animal that was under me to pass. - 15 Then I went up in the night by the valley and inspected the wall, and I turned back and entered by the Valley Gate, and so returned. - And the officials did not know where I had gone or what I was doing, and I had not yet told the Jews, the priests, the nobles, the officials, and the rest who were to do the work. - 17 Then I said to them, "You see the trouble we are in, how Jerusalem lies in ruins with its gates burned.
+Come, let us build the wall of Jerusalem, that we may no longer suffer derision." - And I told them of the hand of my God that had been upon me for good, and also of the words that the king had spoken to me.
+And they said, "Let us rise up and build."
+So they strengthened their hands for the good work. - But when Sanballat the Horonite and Tobiah the Ammonite servant and Geshem the Arab heard of it, they jeered at us and despised us and said, "What is this thing that you are doing?
+Are you rebelling against the king?" - Then I replied to them, "The God of heaven will make us prosper, and we his servants will arise and build, but you have no portion or right or claim in Jerusalem."